Saint Paul Minnesota

 The house’s rocking chair likes to rock on its own power.

 Footsteps have been heard in the hallway behind the kitchen, which proceeded up the stairs to the second floor.
-When investigated, no one living was here.

 Sensitive people feel a tenseness in the atmosphere in various areas of the house.

 Children’s toys which are on display for tours in the upstairs rooms, are always locked away during the evening hours.
-Sometimes the toys are found the next morning out of their locked closet and laying around the boys room, like someone was playing with them.

-An entity of a young boy has been spotted by the living in the house.
+The entity of a young boy has been spotted by the living in the house.

-A patrolman checking out the grounds one evening saw the face of a boy peering at him out a second story bedroom window.
+A patrolman checking out the grounds one evening saw the face of a boy peering at him out a second-story bedroom window.

 STILL HAUNTED?